alex-the-pigeon/AlexKaracsay_T1A3/readme.md

 - PyPi packages: Art 5.9, Colored 1.4.4, Clear 2.0.0

 Information on how to install program here:

+1. Follow GitHub link above and click on green code button (insert screenshot here)
+2. Download ZIP file
+3. Open the terminal (mac) / cmd (windows)
+4. Run the run.sh file commands by copy/pasting them from the file into the open terminal on your computer.
+What each command will do is noted here on the screenshot. (insert screenshot)
+5. The Silly Libs game will run and you can play

 ### **Features**
  An interactive menu utelising loops: